 A look at the full age pyramids is very illuminating.
 Figure 2 shows the current age pyramid of the EU-25.
 The picture is clearly dominated by the so-called baby boom generation, those large cohorts born during the 1960s.
 Never before and never since have birth cohorts in Europe been that large.
 The pyramid is narrow at the bottom as a consequence of the decline in birth rates since the 1970s.
 This age structure has future population aging and even shrinking pre-programmed.
 At the moment, the sizes of younger cohorts are still a bit inflated by the fact that the large baby boom cohorts have just moved through their prime reproductive ages, increasing the number of potential mothers.
-Over the coming years, the number of potential mothers in Europe will significantly decline and therefore the number of births will go down, even in the unlikely case that fertility would fully recover to the replacement level of two surviving children.
+Over the coming years, the number of births will go down, even in the unlikely case that fertility would fully recover to the replacement level of two surviving children.